phac-nml/ArborView/README.md

     - [x] Export metadata only in current selection
     - [ ] Display node min, max and average distance (requires clarification, e.g. to next nodes)
+        - Feature may be provided from Cluster summary.
+Out of scope currently
-    - [ ] New samples highlighted, will be implemented when implementation is further along
+    - [ ] New samples highlighted
+        - will be implemented when implementation is further along
     - [ ] Export legend with SVG
     - [ ] Move the tree to the right slightly more, so that the left most node is visible